2025 Community Banking Research Conference

 Banks’ Images: Evidence from Financial Advertising

-Authors: Xugan Chen, Yale University; Allen Hu, University of British Columbia
+Authors: Xugan Chen, Yale School of Management ; Allen Hu, University of British Columbia

 Key Findings: The authors conduct the first systematic study of financial advertising, examining how banks strategically develop their brand images, and how these image-building efforts influence both franchise value and the transmission of monetary policy.
 They find substantial heterogeneity in advertising strategies across banks, reflecting differences in market share, productivity, deposit rates, service quality, and customer demographics.
 These strategic choices amplify differences in market power and financial stability across institutions, potentially shaping how banks respond to macroeconomic shocks and participate in the transmission of monetary policy.